 Incumbent banks are also starting to unveil their latest innovations around open banking.
 NatWest launched its new online payment service ‘Payit’ in June, designed to redirect online shoppers to their banking apps to make payments.

 Contactless payments and mobile wallets

 The pandemic has forced consumers globally to think about how they pay.
 Retailers have reported a 69% increase in contactless transactions since January, according to Forrester research.
-Digital wallets like Apple Pay and Google Pay have come out as top beneficiaries of this behavioral change.
+Digital wallets like Apple Pay and Google Pay have come out as top beneficiaries of this behavioural change.